Cyphodias-Dev/Blog-30-Day-MyDFIR-SOC-Analyst-Challenge/README.md

 ## Day 2 - ELK Stack
+**Objective:  Better understanding of what the ELK stack is and the benefits.**

 This is the core of the project used to collect, filter and view our data with the following three tools.
 Elasticsearch, Logstash, and Kibana.